exepulveda/pymgt/README.md

 ## How to install

-With pip, just execute: `pip install pymgt`
+With pip, just execute: `python -m pip install pymgt`

 ## Simple use